anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 This is all that is needed to deploy 4 pods/containers that are fronted by a service that performes load balancing.
 The *Deployment* will ensure that there are always four pods of type *my-app* available. the *Deployment* is responsible for the full lifecycle management of the pods, this includes in service update/upgrade.

-None of this is of much help however when implementing network service functions such as VNFs/CNFs that requires multi networking and network orchestration
+None of this is of much help however when implementing network service functions such as VNFs/CNFs that operate on multiple networks and require advanced networking configurations.

 <a name="3.2.2.1.2"></a>
 #### 3.2.2.1.2 Multi networking and Orchestration